Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Setting and Main Results

-\begin{remark} The functional generalisation \eqref{functionalresult} is an obvious consequence of \eqref{marginalresult}.
-Actually, our proof is based on a synchronous coupling and \eqref{C1} ensures that if $X$ and $Y$ are two solutions built with the same fractional Brownian motion, $t\mapsto |X_t-Y_t|^2$ is a.s. non-increasing so that if $(Y_t)_{t\ge0}$ is a stationary solution,
+\begin{remark} \begin{itemize} \item The order of the rate of convergence decreases with $H$, which is reasonable since the memory increases with $H$. \item The functional generalisation \eqref{functionalresult} is an obvious consequence of \eqref{marginalresult}.
+Actually, our proof is based on a synchronous coupling and \eqref{C1} ensures that if $X$ and $Y$ are two solutions built with the same fractional Brownian motion, $t\mapsto |X_t-Y_t|^q$ is a.s. non-increasing so that if $(Y_t)_{t\ge0}$ is a stationary solution,

-Let us remark that in the Markovian literature, the functional generalisation always holds independently of the way of coupling, which explains that this precision is rarely mentioned. \end{remark}
+Let us remark that in the Markovian literature, the functional generalisation holds for any Markovian coupling, which explains that this precision is rarely mentioned.

+\item In this paper, we emphasize the dependency in $H$ of $\gamma$ and do not try to make explicit the other constants $C_1$ and $C_2$.
+Nevertheless, one can check that $C_1$ depends affinely on $\ES[|X_0|^{q+\upsilon}]^{\frac{1}{q+\upsilon}}$ (see Subsection \ref{subsec:proof1}). \end{itemize} \end{remark}

 When convergence holds in Wasserstein distance, a classical method to deduce total variation bounds is to wait sufficiently that the paths get close and then to attempt a coalescent coupling (once only).
-This strategy can be applied in the fractional case and a suitable calibration of the parameters leads to the following result : \begin{theorem} Let the assumptions of Theorem \ref{th:maingen} be in force and assume that $b$ is Lipschitz continuous when $H>1/2$.
+This strategy can be applied in the fractional case and a suitable calibration of the parameters leads to the following result : \begin{theorem} Let the assumptions of Theorem \ref{th:maingen} be in force with $q=1$ and assume that $b$ is Lipschitz continuous when $H>1/2$.
 Let $\nu_t$ denote the law of $X_t$.
 Then,

-(i) For any $\epsilon>0$, there exists $C>0$ such that
+(i) For any $\varepsilon>0$, there exists $C>0$ such that

-where $\gamma= \frac{2(1-H-\epsilon)}{1+\upsilon^{-1}+2(1-H-\epsilon)}$.\\ (ii) More generally,
+where $\gamma = \frac{2}{3}(1-H)-\varepsilon$.\\ (ii) More generally,

 \end{theorem} The proof of this theorem is achieved in Subsection \ref{proof:theomaingentv}. \begin{remark} One is thus able to preserve the orders obtained in Wasserstein distance.
 This property can be interpreted as follows: the cost for sticking the paths is negligible with respect to the one that is needed to get the paths close. \end{remark} \begin{remark} It is worth noting that here, the functional result is not a trivial consequence of the marginal one.
 Actually, \eqref{eq:functionalTV} requires to prove that the paths can remain stuck between $t$ and $+\infty$ and more precisely, to show that the cost of this request is small enough. \end{remark}